Encoding Robustness to Image Style via Adversarial Feature Perturbations: Experiments

 \subsection{Ablation Study}

-\paragraph{Where should the AdvBN module be placed within a network?} The proposed AdvBN module can be inserted after any layer in a deep network.
-In this part, we try inserting the AdvBN at deeper layers, \ie, $ \texttt{conv3\_4}$ and $\texttt{conv4\_6}$.
-From the results in Table~\ref{abaltion}, we observe that $\texttt{conv4\_6}$ yields the worst performance among all three ImageNet variants, indicating that using AdvBN at deeper layers is not as helpful as at shallower layers.
-We hypothesize two possible explanations for this phenomenon: (1) there are fewer trainable parameters when only very deep layers are fine-tuned; (2) features are more abstract in deeper layers, and perturbing the mean and standard deviation of high-level features can lead to extremely chaotic feature representations that are harmful for classification.
+\paragraph{Where should the AdvBN module be placed within a network?} The proposed AdvBN module can be inserted after any layer in a network.
+In this section, we try AdvBN after other layers, namely $ \texttt{conv3\_4}$ and $\texttt{conv4\_6}$.
+For the ablation study, all of our models are obtained by following the same fine-tuning setting found in subsection~\ref{exp:impl}, but with a fixed AutoAugment policy as data augmentation.
+In Table~\ref{abaltion}, we observe that $\texttt{conv4\_6}$ yields the worst performance among all three ImageNet variants, indicating that using AdvBN at such deep layer is not as helpful as at shallower layers.
+We hypothesize two possible explanations for this phenomenon: (1) there are fewer trainable parameters when only very deep layers are fine-tuned; (2) features are more abstract at deeper layers, and perturbing these high-level features can lead to extremely chaotic feature representations that are harmful for classification.

 \paragraph{Adversarial strength.} The strength of the adversarial attack in the adversarial training framework has a major impact on model performance \citep{madry2017towards}.
 We test a range of PGD parameters to demonstrate how the strength of AdvBN affects model performance.
-We measure strength by the perturbation bound $\epsilon$, where we fix $\tau$ to be 0.2 for all settings, and change the number of repeats for different bounds.
-The number of repeats $n$ for each $\epsilon$ is set to be $n = [\epsilon / 0.2] +1$.
-Results concerning the impact of adversarial strength are listed in Table~\ref{abaltion}.
+We measure strength by the perturbation number of PGD steps $m$, where we fix $\tau$ to be 0.2 for all settings and fix the perturbation bound $\epsilon = [m \cdot \tau] - 0.1$ for different $m$'s.